 - improved sleep

-The list goes on, but I’ll stop there.
+The list goes on, but I’ll stop there (see “benefits of yoga” infographic from Freedom Genesis at the end of this article).
 What it comes down to, is that there are very few reasons NOT to practice yoga.
 We want to help you start by providing basic information on types of yoga along with a list of Portland yoga studios.
 The list of studios includes drop-in rates, new student packages, and the primary type of yoga practiced.

 A Short List of Yoga Styles